 !-- -->

-Google has announced that there will be changes in their Workspace for Education Storage.
-To learn more about this, you can read their announcement in this link: https://www.blog.google/outreach-initiatives/education/google-workspace-for-education/
+Google has announced that there will be changes in their Workspace for Education storage.
+To learn more about this, please read Google's announcement: https://www.blog.google/outreach-initiatives/education/google-workspace-for-education/

-UP mail (which uses GMail), Google Drive, Google Docs, Google Sheets, Google Slides, Google Forms, and other Google apps will be affected as the unlimited storage will no longer be available to the academic community, worldwide.
+UP mail (which uses GMail), Google Drive, Google Docs, Google Sheets, Google Slides, Google Forms, and other Google Workspace for Education apps will be affected as the previously unlimited storage will no longer be available to the academic community worldwide.
 With this upcoming change, UP is also commencing its transition for its users.
-Said changes in the storage space will take effect on June 30, 2023.
+Said changes in the storage space will take effect on July 15, 2023.

 How should UP users begin their transition for this change in storage size?

-By June 30, 2023, to remain in the free plan, each UP Mail user will be allocated with limited storage.
+By July 15, 2023, each UP Mail user will be allocated with limited storage.

-To assist you in your transition for the storage size changes, below are the steps to take:
+To assist you in your transition to the upcoming storage size changes, we recommend the following steps:

-1. Check the amount of storage space you are using up in your UP Mail account.
+1. Check the amount of storage space you are using up in your UP Google Workspace account.
 You can do this by going to your Google Drive Storage Settings: https://drive.google.com/settings/storage

 3. Review all the files saved in your account, and remove those that are large and/or unnecessary.
 You must also review the file attachments in your email, both in the Inbox and Sent items.

 4. It is strongly advised to remove files that are currently not being used.
-The UP Mail Google Drive is intended for the use of sharing files.
+The UP Google Workspace is intended for the use of sharing files.

-6. Manage your UP Google Storage by searching and deleting files.
+6. Manage your UP Google Workspace storage by searching and deleting files.
 You can read and follow the steps in this link: Manage files in your Google Drive storage

 For inquiries and concerns related to this matter, please do not hesitate to contact your Constituent University’s IT Office/Unit.
 Their contact details can be found here: https://itdc.up.edu.ph/contact-us#cu-it-support